Travel guide

 eSIM for Europe 1 month — One plan to travel through multiple countries

-Traveling to Europe is an incredible experience, but arriving without data can ruin the first moments: no Google Maps to get out of the airport, no way to find your hotel, no way to contact whoever is waiting for you.
+Traveling to Europe is an incredible experience, but arriving without data can ruin the first moments: no Google Maps to get out of the airport, no way to search for the hotel, no way to contact whoever is waiting for you.
 The solution is simple and has been the standard among experienced travelers for years: an eSIM for Europe.

-Spoiler: with PuraSim you have local data from the moment the plane lands, no contracts, no physical SIM, and no surprises on your bill.
+Spoiler: with PuraSim, you have local data from the moment the plane lands, without contracts, without a physical SIM, and without surprises on your bill.

 Photo: dharam veer via Pexels

-Why do you need an eSIM to travel to Europe?
+Why do you need an eSIM for traveling to Europe?

-International roaming from European and Latin American operators can cost you between 10 and 30 euros or dollars per day in Europe.
+International roaming from Latin American operators or those outside the EU is usually much more expensive than contracting local data, with daily or MB rates that skyrocket depending on the destination.
 A local eSIM gives you data at local prices, without absurd daily limits and with 4G or 5G speeds where the network allows it.

-The difference between going with roaming and with a PuraSim eSIM is huge:
+The difference between using roaming and a PuraSim eSIM is huge:

-• Traditional roaming: fixed daily rate even if you barely use data, speed often limited to 3G, surprise bills when you return.
+• Traditional roaming: fixed daily rate even if you barely use data, speed often limited to 3G, surprise bills upon return.

 • PuraSim eSIM for Europe: you only pay for what you contract, full local data at maximum available speed, activation in 5 minutes from anywhere.

-For Europe, where a European regional plan covers all EEA countries; you don't need to change plans when crossing borders within the EU, having stable data is especially important.
-Coverage in multiple European countries is generally good, but there are areas where, without a properly configured local eSIM, you would be in the dark.
+For Europe, having stable data is especially important: a regional plan covers all EEA countries, so you don't need to change plans when crossing borders within the EU.
+Coverage in multiple European countries is generally good, but there are areas where you would be blind without a well-configured local eSIM.

 Coverage in Europe varies considerably depending on the area.
-In major urban and tourist areas (multiple European countries), you'll find 4G and in some cases 5G networks.
+In major urban and tourist areas (multiple European countries), you will find 4G and in some cases 5G networks.
 The experience is comparable to what you would have at home.

 However, as in any destination, there are areas where the signal is more limited: